OctopusDeploy/blog/blog/2021-11/rolling-back-kubernetes-deployment/index.md

 ## Conditionally execute steps during a rollback
 The redeploy method executes the deployment exactly how it was deployed the first time, executing all steps in the process.
 However, you might want to skip steps during a rollback, for example database steps.

 To skip steps, you need to determine what activity is occurring; a deploy, redeploy, or rollback, then conditionally control which steps are executed.
-You may also want to block the release you're rolling back to progress to any other environments.
+You may also want the release you're rolling back to be blocked from progressing to other environments.

 The updated process looks something like this:

 1. Calculate Deployment Mode
 1. Deploy MySQL container (only in Deploy mode)
-1. Deploy PetClinic web
+1. Deploy PetClinic Web
 1. Run Flyway job (only in Deploy mode)
 1. Verify deployment
 1. Notify Stakeholders